 Repair.
-Renovating or fixing ordinary damage to a structure if a licensed professional engineer or architect values the cost of the work at less than 50 percent of the current replacement cost of the structure, except as provided in § 26-1.6(a) for the repair or alteration of nonconforming structures.
+Renovating or fixing ordinary damage to a structure if a licensed professional engineer or architect values the cost of the work at less than 50 percent of the current replacement cost of the structure.
 Repairs do not involve enlarging, adding to, or expanding a structure; increasing the size or degree of nonconformity of a structure; or intensifying the use of a structure or its impact on coastal processes.